black-knight/PlatformGame/README.md

 This is just a POC on a new kind of platform game.

-Just working on it when I have not other great projects going on - which is practically never! ;)
+Just working on it when I have no other great projects going on - which is practically never! ;)